“Withrow High School-A Look Back”, a video of Withrow’s history prepared by Rob Hinton ’71.

 In 1913 the Board of Education purchased 27 acres at the junction of Erie and Madison Roads from the estate of Andrew Erkenbrecher, the founder of the Cincinnati Zoo.
 At that time the site was a small farm with a few scattered buildings and a pasture for grazing cattle.
 The site had been selected by Superintendent of Schools, Dr. Randall Condon, and the President of the School Board, Dr. John Withrow, for the new East High School.

-After two years of planning, ground was broken in December 1915, but construction was delayed because of the supply needs of World War I. At one point there were plans to use the main buildings as a hospital for wounded soldiers, but the war ended before that occurred.
+After two years of planning (Garber & Woodward Architects), ground was broken in December 1915, but construction was delayed because of the supply needs of World War I. At one point there were plans to use the main buildings as a hospital for wounded soldiers, but the war ended before that occurred.
 However, the pipes for the operating room remained in room 534, covered by a desk, until the renovation in 1989.

 While the campus and its buildings are impressive, it is the clock tower that symbolizes Withrow.
 Standing 114 feet high, it is the center of the entire school plan.
 Inside the tower are 110 steps leading to windows above the clock, where, on a clear day, one can see for miles.
 A clarion that taps the Westminster chimes was added in 1969.
-When active it plays chimes every quarter hour and tunes at 3:00 p.m.
-This feature has not been used for several years due to neighbor complaints.
+When active it played chimes every quarter hour and tunes at 3:00 p.m.
+This feature was removed during the 2008 refurbishing due to neighbor complaints about noise.
 The base of the tower bears an inscription from the book of Psalms, “So teach us to number our days that we may apply our hearts unto wisdom.”
-The Alumni provided $52,000 to restore the inner workings and facings of the clock were restored by the Verdin Company (who origially installed the clocks in 1919) in 2008 at a cost of $56,000.
+The inner workings and facings of the clock were restored by the Verdin Company (who origially installed the clocks in 1919) in 2008 at a cost of $56,000.
 The Alumni donated $46,000 towards the repairs.
 The clock lights and motors were replaced in 2017 at a cost of $17,000 funded by the Alumni.

-In the school year of 2002-2003, Withrow opened with three schools.
-The University High School as a college preparatory school with 200 ninth graders, The International School (offering an International Baccalaureate degree – one of only three schools in Ohio offering IB at that time) for all four years and the Traditional School for 10 through 12 grades.
+In the school year 2002-2003 Withrow opened with three schools.
+The University High School as a college preparatory school with 200 ninth graders, The International School (offering an International Baccalaureate degree – one of only three schools in Ohio offering IB at that time) for all four years and the Traditional School for 10th through 12th grades.
 Each subsequent year, the University School added a class and the Traditional School lost a class.
 In the school year of 2011-2012 the remaining two schools were combined and named Withrow University High School.
-After an absence of forty plus years, the 2013-14 school year will once again see the presence of 7 and 8 graders on the Withrow campus.
+After an absence of forty plus years, the 2013-14 school year once again saw the presence of 7th and 8th graders on the Withrow campus.
 In 2016, the Alumni recovered the old Junior High wrought iron sign (removed in 1972).
 It was restored and installed on brick columns that mimic the original brick columns that it rested on. it was installed at the rear entrance to the Junior High wing of the north building.
 The Alumni paid the $14,000 cost of this project.